 - Gamepad ADS Sensitivity: This governs the sensitivity when aiming down sights.
 You’ll want this lower and sitting roughly between 0.50 - 0.70 for optimal accuracy.

 - Gamepad Scope Sensitivity: This is for sniper aiming.
 Set this a little higher than the average.
 Roughly between 0.75 - 0.90 depending on whether you’re wanting to quickly snap to enemies, or go for a more measured shot.

-Here’s what settings you’ll need to fiddle around with in order to get the best performance out of your PC.
+Here’s what settings you’ll need to fiddle around with to get the best performance out of your PC installation of Fortnite

 - Click the menu in the top right corner, select the cog and choose video settings.

 - Display Resolution: Your monitor's native resolution.
 If you’re unsure, check your monitor’s resolution online.

 - Frame Rate Limit: Unlimited.

 - 3D Resolution: Set this to your monitor’s native resolution.